gmhafiz/go8/README.md

 ### Repository

-Starting with innermost circle, `Entities`.
+Starting wit, `Entities`.
 This is where all database operations are handled.
 Inside the `internal/domain/health` folder:

 ![book-domain](assets/domain-health.png)

 Interfaces for both use case and repository are on its own file under the `health` package while its implementation are in `usecase` and `repository` package respectively.

-The `health` repository has only a single signature
+The `health` repository has a single method

 `internal/domain/health/repository.go`